About The Netherlands Respiratory Society

 Vision

-Compared with other areas of research, there is only little money available for lung research from charities, government, and European research funding.
-Lung Research is also insufficiently visible and the attention that it receives is not related to the severity of the various lung diseases.
-The NRS strives to create more attention for lung research from society, politics and finance, given the serious physical, psychological, social and economic impact of lung disease.
+Compared with other areas of research, there is only limited funding available for lung research from charities, government, and European research foundations.
+Lung Research is also insufficiently visible and the attention that it receives does not match the severity of the various lung diseases.
+The NRS strives to create more attention for lung research from society, politics and finance to counter the serious physical, psychological, social and economic impact of lung disease.

 Strategy